Balaje/MultiScaleFEM.jl/README.md

 ### Patch information

 Obtaining the patch on the coarse scale is relatively straightforward.
-We can define a metric that defines the "distance" between the elements do a `KDTree` search to obtain the indices of all the elements within the distance.
+We can define a metric that defines the "distance" between the elements and then search the `KDTree` built using the connectivity matrix of the fine scale mesh.
 The amazing `NearestNeighbors.jl` package contains the interface to implement `KDTree` searching.
 The definition of the metric is as follows

 ```julia
 struct ElemDist <: NearestNeighbors.Distances.Metric end